Shidacea/Shipectral/README.md

 # Shipectral

-Shipectral aims to be a Crystal variant of the Shidacea framework.
+Shipectral (accompanied by Shidacea) is a 2D game engine with different cooperating segments.

-In the future, Shipectral will take the place of the previous Shidacea C++ backend, which will allow for easier bindings and simplify the process of converting a Shidacea project to much more performant code.
+Its goal is to provide a simple entry into game development, which works out of the box, but can also be used for more complicated ideas.

 ## Features